jolbol1/jolbol1/README.md

 ### 👨 Quick Bio
 * 🏢 Based in Surrey UK.
 * ⚙️ I am self-taught in Java, Python, JavaScript, CSS and HTML
-* 💻 Working with .NET, C# and SQL for a full-time job.
+* 💻 Working with .NET, C# and a range of other technologies for a full-time job.
 * 🌱 Learning all about Open Source
 * 💬 Very passionate about online data control/privacy.
 * ✨ Studied Accounting and Finance at Durham University